ai4work-stage/docs/docs/eva/ai-agents/gale-agent/gale-agents.md

 In **async mode**, the process accommodates more complex queries that may require additional processing time.
-Users still select an agent and enter their queries as usual.
+Users still select an agent and enter their queries.
 However, instead of receiving immediate results, they are notified in a notification section once the query is processed.
 This approach makes async mode particularly suited to cases where the query might take more than 60 seconds to execute.